Help Support Captain Tim's 2009 Ride in the Pan-Mass Challenge toward a Cure for Cancer

 © Capstone Photography (www.capstonephoto.com)

-Passing and breaking away from a fellow triathlete in the bike leg during the West Kennebunk Fireman (Olympic length) Triathlon on June 17, 2007. © Capstone Photography
+Picture taken of me, Tim Tower, on the bike leg of the West Kennebunk Fireman (Olympic length) Triathlon on June 17, 2007. © Capstone Photography

 © Capstone Photography (www.capstonephoto.com)

-One of my best friends and fellow PMC rider, Paul Haseltine (left) and myself at Sturbridge, Massachusetts during dinner on the eve of the 2007 PMC ride, Friday, August 3, 2007.
+One of my best friends and fellow PMC rider, Paul Haseltine (left) and myself at Sturbridge, Massachusetts during dinner on the eve of the 2007 PMC ride, Friday, August 3, 2007, my introduction to the PMC.
+My first time at the event!
 Notice the Fish Tunes T-shirt - well before it was publically known that The Wildlife Refugees would produce such an astounding collection of original music about fishing. © PMC Photo

 © PMC Photo